-The coronavirus is upending life as we know it for everyone and challenging institutions from pre-school to higher education that serve students to deliver care and instruction.
+The coronavirus has upended life as we know it for everyone and challenging institutions from preschool to higher education that serve students to deliver care and instruction.
 EdSource is committed to riding out this crisis with you to provide accurate, timely and useful information to help you make good choices for yourself and your families.

 Many families in neighborhoods with high Covid-19 death rates don't want a return to in-person learning, according to an L.A.
 Unified survey.

 Many teachers agree that distance learning forced them to focus on what's important and to listen closely to the views of students.

 Some districts will pivot quickly and return to full in-person instruction now; others say they can now start planning for the fall.

 Across the country, 32% of 4th-grade students have been offered hybrid instruction and 47% have been offered fully in-person instruction.